Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Tucker - Memory Sub.md

 2. The memory shall be able to communicate with the microcontroller through a serial protocol.

 *Constraints*
-1. The memory subsystem must be able to store and transfer user settings, input, and output data.
+1. The memory subsystem must be able to store and transfer user settings.

-The reason for this constraint came from Lochinvar.
-They stated that there might be some use in being able to store user configurations and output/input data.
-Thus, the EEPROM memory must be able to store user configurations and data, so it can be transferred to another device.
+The reason for this constraint came from Lochinvar, who stated that there might be some use in being able to store user configurations.
+Thus, the EEPROM memory must be able to store user configurations, so it can be transferred to another device.

 # Overview of Proposed Solution
 The memory subsystem contains only one main part.

 1. The 25AA640-I/SN	64kbit EEPROM.

 The memory subsystem will be connected to the microcontrollers ST-morpho connectors allowing for R/W functions and power via serial SPI communication and power ports.
-This EEPROMs purposed will be fulfilled by saving user configurations and specific input/output data logs from the user.
-This will allow the user to be able to have a more flexible experience by giving them the option to save their settings and data.
+This EEPROMs purpose will be fulfilled by saving user configurations and re-applying them when requested by user.
+This will allow the user to be able to have a more flexible experience by giving them the option to save their settings and configurations.

 # Interfacing with Other Subsystems
 1. Display